saanuregh/discord.js-pagination/README.md

 Parameters: ({ ...*, newPageIndex, currentPageIndex, paginator })
 - ...* : Includes any args provided by the collect listener.
-- newPageIndex : This is the index of the page being changed to.
+- **newPageIndex** : This is the index of the page being changed to.
-- currentPageIndex : This is the index of the current page (before being changed).
+- **currentPageIndex** : This is the index of the current page (before being changed).
-- paginator : This is a reference to the paginator instance.
+- **paginator** : This is a reference to the paginator instance.

 ### PAGINATION_END

 'paginationEnd'

-This event is raised in the paginator collectors end event.
+This event is raised in the paginators collector end event.

 Parameters: ({ collected, reason, paginator })
-- collected : The elements collected by the paginators collector.
+- **collected** : The elements collected by the paginators collector.
-- reason : The reason the paginators collector ended.
+- **reason** : The reason the paginators collector ended.
+- **paginator** : This is a reference to the paginator instance.

+### PAGINATION_READY

+'paginationReady'

+This event is raised once the paginators collector has been setup and the message has been sent with the starting page.

+Parameters: (paginator)
-- paginator : This is a reference to the paginator instance.
+- **paginator** : This is a reference to the paginator instance.